m-soro/mostay/README.md

 [Visit Mandarin Oriental Website](https://www.mandarinoriental.com/)

-This project was built using Selenium and Pillow packages.
+This project was created as a tool make it easier to check MOstay availabilities.
+Although, Mandarin Oriental's website is beautiful and intuitive.
+The brand has many popular properties over the world and is not always available for MOStay bookings.

-There are several components into this project.
+I built this program using the Selenium and Pillow packages.
+Selenium is used for browser automation and Pillow is used for screenshot/image processing.

-It started as a small program, where the program just saves a screenshot of the current calendar month of a given Mandarin propery but, this wasn't very helpful at all.
+Here's how I got this started:

-What I was looking for is a way to get a screenshot of three calendar month based on MOStay availability.
-This will require the program to click thru the links to the next calendar.
+1. Visit the website, complete with the date an